troglobit/troglobit.github.io/_posts/2016-09-21-finit3--almost-there-....markdown

 ![Finit3 logo](/images/finit3.png)

-Gorgeous, isn't it?!
+Gorgeous, isn't it?! :sunglasses:

-This signals the very near end of a long and agonizing release process where a lot of the internals of Finit has been rewritten and new exciting features have been added!
-More on this in an upcoming post :-)
+This fancy artwork means we're nearing the end of a long and agonizing release cycle where a lot of the internals of Finit have been rewritten and new exciting features have been added!
+More on this in an upcoming post :smiley:

 <!--
   -- Local Variables: